Sk3llington/Elastic_Stack_Server/README.md

 * Generate a high amount of web requests to our web servers and make sure that Kibana is picking them up.

-This time we want to generate a high amount of web requests directed to one of our web server, we will use `wget` to launch a DoS attack.
+This time we want to generate a high amount of web requests directed to one of our web servers, we will use `wget` to launch a DoS attack.

 1. We log into our Jump Box